XabierGallardo/Password-Generator/README.md

 </p>

 # Dictionary creator
-Dictionary creator is a Bash script that allows you to create standarized WPA Dictionaries
+Dictionary creator is a Bash script that allows you to create standarized WEP/WPA/WPA2 Dictionaries

-This tool is also useful to generate dictionaries or text files to crack passwords using wireless attack tools like *aircrack-ng* or *Fern wifi cracker*, both available on **Kali Linux** :dragon:
+This tool is also useful to generate dictionary files to crack passwords using wireless attack tools like *aircrack-ng* or *Fern wifi cracker*, both available on **Kali Linux** :dragon:

 You must run this from the **Terminal**.
 - On **Linux** :penguin: 	Use Terminal *Ctrl + Alt + T*